runonbitcoin/walleteering/guide/02-purse.md

 At this point, you should have two-way communication and a payment working.
 It is now time to open `test.html` again and see if your purse works!
 Using the dragon code from before, if your purse works, there should be no errors and you should be able to see the transaction on a blockchain.

 To test your wallet in different scenarioes, we provide a small set of tests in the `tests` directory of this project.
-Go ahead and open `purse-tests.js` and copy the contents into `test.html`.
-Then run the tests via
+Go ahead and open `purse-tests.js` and examine its contents.
+This file is linked in your tests too, so once you're ready, add the following line to `test.html`:

     await purseTests(run, { supportsBackedJigs: false })